bralax/ShotPut/README.md

     }

     ```
     This will notice the call to `javalin.get()` within the get method but it will ignore the call to the wrapper function even if the helper function call in main has a properly structed comment.
 This means that putting the doc comment at location 1 will not be interpreted but if you put the comment at location 2 the comment will be interpretted.
+This can cause problems if you wrap access to javalin in helper methods.

 1. The system can interpret additional information in specific circumstances.
 The system is designed to do some of the work for you but only if you structure your code in a certain way.
 These "rules"
 are not best practices but rather there due to the limitations of the system.
 It's best practice not to write your code based on these rules but rather take then into account when looking at what gets automatically recognized by the system.
+The system uses an Abstract Syntax Tree (AST) so it can only determine things that can be found out from the source code prior to running.
 If you do not follow these rules it just requires more information to be documented by hand.
     1. If the endpoint name is a string constant, the system will interpret it for you and you will not have to use an `@endpoint` tag.
         For example:
         ```java